In this add-on,

-Drag out a “change variable” block, and type in negative 1.
+Drag out a change variable block and type in negative one.

-While you’re in the “data” menu, think about how many lives a player should start
+Think about how many lives a player should

 That will set the number of lives at the start of the game.

-You'll broadcast a message that will trigger this event.
+You'll broadcast the message that will trigger this event.

 But how does the program know you've lost?

-If lives reaches 0, the game is over.
+If lives reaches zero, the game is over.

-Select “other scripts in sprite” in the dropdown.
+Select other scripts and sprites in the drop-down.